 "Before I became Thee Stallion, I was a young girl in Houston just trying to find her way," she explains as images from her life flash on screen.
-Eschewing hoops, basketball and volleyball—they're just not for her—Megan focuses on dance and keeping fit for live shows.
+Eschewing hoops, track and volleyball—they're just not for her—Megan focuses on dance and keeping fit for live shows.
 Naysayers claim she's not a real athlete, but the artist begs to differ.

 "People like to tell us what we can and what we can't do, but we ain't hearing that," she says.
 "Real hot girls know: No one can define us but us."